Cricket: Black Caps thrash India in 2019 Cricket World Cup warm-up

 At that point, India were 115-8.

-Spinners Mitchell Santner and Ish Sodhi took some tap from their three overs each as Ravindra Jadeja's 50 ball 54 fightback added some respectability to India's total, before Guptill's low diving catch at point off Ferguson halted the rear guard action.
+Spinners Mitchell Santner and Sodhi took some tap from their three overs apiece as Ravindra Jadeja's 50 ball 54 added some respectability to India's total, before Guptill's low diving catch at point off Ferguson halted the rear guard action.

-Tim Southee, preferred ahead of Matt Henry who, along with injured wicketkeeper Tom Latham, were the only players to sit out this match, could not match Boult's movement at the other end.
+Tim Southee, preferred ahead of Matt Henry who, along with injured wicketkeeper Tom Latham, were the only players to sit out this match, could not replicate Boult's movement at the other end.

-In his second spell Southee returned to pick up MS Dhoni who threw away his wicket with a charge and flick to the leg side that went straight down Neesham's throat.
+In his second spell Southee did return to pick up MS Dhoni, who threw away his wicket with a charge and flick to the leg side that went straight down Neesham's throat.

+But Southee remains under pressure to retain his place, with Henry expected to get a crack in the second warm up match against the West Indies in Bristol on Tuesday.

 All and all, the Black Caps could not have wished for a better start.